The Mission of the Appalachian Women’s Museum is to gather, preserve, and share the stories of Southern Appalachian women past, present, and future.

 Cherokee Women of Southern Appalachia

-Our exhibit honoring Cherokee Women of South Appalachia is open.
+Our exhibit honoring Cherokee Women of Southern Appalachia is open.
 This exhibit, made possible by a grant from the Cherokee Preservation Foundation, showcases Cherokee Women and their many accomplishments and contributions within the Eastern Band and western North Carolina.

 We’ve Come A Long Way!

 Your friendship and donations are very important.
-Please friend us on Facebook @AppalachianWomensMuseum to keep up with what is happening or send us an email if you would like to get involved!
+Please friend us on Facebook @AppalachianWomensMuseum to keep up with what is happening, or send us an email if you would like to get involved!
 We would love to have you in our volunteer-based organization.